Helpful handouts for pet adopters, owners & educators

 Cat to Dog Introductions

-Dogs can kill a cat very easily, even if their only playing.
+Dogs can kill a cat very easily, even if they are only playing.
 All it takes is one shake and the cat’s neck can break.
 Some dogs have such a high prey drive they should never be left alone with a cat.
 Dogs usually want to chase and play with cats and cats usually become afraid and defensive.
 Use the techniques described above to begin introducing your new cat to your resident dog.
 In addition:

 If your dog doesn’t already know commands “sit,” “down,” “come,” and “stay,” you should begin working on them.
 Clicker training is a good way to train your dog these commands (see our handout: “Dog Clicker Training”).
 Small pieces of food will increase your dog’s motivation to perform, which will be necessary in the presence of such a strong distraction as a new cat.
 Even if your dog already knows these commands, work on obeying commands in return for a tidbit of food.